swent-sp-2024-event-radar/mvp-prd/template/7-functional_requirements.md

 __Private Chats:__

 - Implement a private message system that allows users to chat with their friends and see their profile information.
-- Integrate Firebase listeners to update private chats automatically upon any update.
+- Ensure that whenever a new message is sent or seen, private chats are immediately updated.

 __Group Chat(Not in POC):__

 - Upon an event creation, a group chat is created with all the hosts.
-- Upon purchasing a ticket, you are automatically added to the group chat.
+- Upon purchasing a ticket, the user is automatically added to the group chat.
 - Users can decide to leave the group chat.
 - Users must be able to choose which information can be visible to other group members (differentiate between randoms & friends).
 - Polls, pictures, and text messages should be the main three group chat features.